splunk/public-o11y-docs/admin/notif-services/microsoftteams.rst

     #.
 Enter a descriptive name for the workflow.
     #.
 Add a team and channel for your workflow.
     #.
 Select :guilabel:`Add workflow`.
 Microsoft Teams generates a URL to make a POST request to.
     #.
-Select the :strong:`Copy to Clipboard` icon to copy the webhook POST URL for use in :ref:`microsoftteams2`.
+Select the :strong:`Copy to Clipboard` icon to copy the webhook POST URL.
     #.
 Select :guilabel:`Done`.

 #.
 Edit existing Microsoft Teams integration configurations in Splunk Observability Cloud: